YusufEhab/Competitive-Programming/README.md

 ### Compatitive Programming
-- Templates and soultions I used in CP
+- Templates for complex DSA and solutions used in CP
 - Material and simple DSA are in notion